KSorte/programming_vault/leetcode_solutions/README.md

 No usage of pointers lead to problems with the hashmaps since they copy the class elements and lead to heap-use-after-free error.
 This is a problem worth studying to understand when to use and not use pointers.

+Leetcode 211 Design.
+Add and Search Words Data Structure.
+This is part of the Blind 75 list and is an extremely important extension of the
+Leetcode 208.
+It employs a very canny implementation of DFS.
+It is worth trying to dry run the algorithm over and over to understand how it works.
+KEY: Understand the problem first.